EYBlockchain/starlight/README.md

 ##### To test a single file:

-`npm run-script test-prelim -- --input fileName.zsol`
+`npm run-script test-prelim -- --input fileName.zol`

 (Note all test-prelim files are stored in `./test/prelim-traversals/test-data` so no path is needed as input).